foselab/HECATE-Bikes/README.md

 - two Simulink models (Buck and PWM)
 - a script to run Hecate on them
 - an initialization file containing model parameters.
-- an Excel file containing the results of our experiments
+- an Excel file containing the results of our experiments.
+- a Python script performing the statistical tests between number of iterations and time, for the comparison between Uniform Random and Simulated Annealing.

 ## Requirements